 A variety of wildlife ranging from elk to migratory waterfowl and a combination of wetlands and a desert-like environment make San Luis a unique place to experience nature.

-San Luis State Park features an 890 surface-acre playa lake, with water levels stabilized as in a reservoir, amid rolling sandhills and alkaline flats of San Luis Valley.
+San Luis state wildlife area (SWA) features an 890 surface-acre playa lake, with water levels stabilized as in a reservoir, amid rolling sandhills and alkaline flats of San Luis Valley.
 The park is covered by Recent parabolic deflation dunes overlying Pliocene and Pleistocene outwash fan deposits.
 Pleistocene glaciation represents the last major geologic event.
 Outwash from melting glaciers was deposited across the valley floor and many large playas were created.
-The park occupies a rift valley that escaped the Tertiary uplifts of the Sangre de Cristo Mountains.
+The state wildlife area occupies a rift valley that escaped the Tertiary uplifts of the Sangre de Cristo Mountains.
 The valley created by both rift faulting and a graben which sank as the mountains rose.

 Ecologically, park uplands are dominated by saline bottom land shrublands, cold desert shrublands and salt meadows.
 Common plant species for the area include greasewood, rubber and Greene rabbitbrush, four-wing saltbush, yucca, western wheatgrass, alkali cordgrass, saltgrass, Indian ricegrass, needle-and-thread grass, sandhills muhly and blue grama.
 Diverse wetland and aquatic plant communities have become established around and in the playa including habitat for the rare slender spider-flower.